Battle of Elchingen: Background

 At this time Mack's army was divided into four corps.
 Jellačić had 15,000 troops in 16 infantry battalions, six Jäger companies, and six cavalry squadrons to the south of Ulm.
 Feldmarschall-Leutnant Karl Philipp, Prince of Schwarzenberg commanded 28 battalions and 30 squadrons at Ulm.
 Feldmarschall-Leutnant Franz von Werneck had 30 battalions and 24 squadrons near Günzburg.
 Kienmayer's command near Ingolstadt consisted of 19 battalions and 34 squadrons.
 Unwisely, Mack decided to defend Ulm, instead of trying to escape the approaching French army.

-Mack reacted by sending Feldmarschall-Leutnant Franz Xavier Auffenberg with only 6,000 men to stop the French.
+Mack reacted by sending Feldmarschall-Leutnant Franz Xaver von Auffenberg with only 6,000 men to stop the French.
 Murat and Lannes crushed the hapless Auffenberg at the Battle of Wertingen, inflicting losses of 400 killed and wounded on the Austrians and capturing 2,900 soldiers and six cannons.
 The next day, General of Division Jean-Pierre Firmin Malher's VI corps division attacked General-Major Konstantin Ghilian Karl d'Aspré's 7,000 troops in the Battle of Günzburg.
 The Austrians suffered 2,000 casualties while the French lost 700 soldiers.

 Napoleon placed Davout and Bernadotte at Munich to guard against General Mikhail Kutuzov's Russian army and Kienmayer's troops.
 The emperor sent Soult west to Memmingen, south of Ulm.
 Murat, Lannes, Ney, Marmont, and the Imperial Guard moved directly west toward Ulm.
 At this time, Ney's corps was still on the north bank.
 On 11 October, when Murat ordered Ney to bring his corps to the south bank, Ney furiously protested but was overruled.
 In consequence, Mack and Prince Schwarzenberg with 25,000 troops fell upon General of Division Pierre Dupont's solitary division in the Battle of Haslach-Jungingen that day.
 Dupont's 5,350 infantry, supported by General of Division Jacques Louis François Delaistre de Tilly's 2,169 cavalry fought the Austrians to a standstill.
 Dupont's force was mauled, losing 1,400 casualties, plus 11 guns and 2 eagles captured.
 Austrian losses numbered 6,100 killed, wounded, and captured.